haimgoldfisher/OOP_Ex4/README.md

 </p>

-## A detailed explanation of the code structure, classes and algorithms can be found in our WIKI page:
+## A detailed explanation of the code structure, classes and algorithms can be found in our WIKI page: [Code Structure and Classes](https://github.com/haimgoldfisher/OOP_Ex4/wiki/Code-Structure-and-Classes)

 ---------
 ## 4. Testing Class: